alekhaya99/Speak/README.md

 Navigate to the Project Tab in Android Studio and delete ".idea" folder.
 Restart the Android Studio and the issue will be solved.

+Check out the video of the bug and solution here: https://photos.app.goo.gl/N13r3qYEizRcofDs9